-Once delays are accounted for, turn-on and turn-off characteristics are simply a function of slew rates, which are selectable.
+Once delays are accounted for, turn on characteristics are simply a function of slew rates, which are selectable.

-7.3.1 Rising and Falling Slew Rates
+6.3.1 Rising and Falling Slew Rates

-Output voltage ramp up (and down) control is accomplished by programming the rising and falling slew rates of the output voltage, supported in the GUI as shown in Figure 12, which is implemented by the DPM through writing data to the TC register, Figure 16.
+Output voltage ramp up (and down) control is accomplished by programming the rising and falling slew rates of the output voltage, supported in the GUI as shown in Figure 15 which is implemented through writing data to the TC register, Figure 19.

 To achieve programmed slew rates, the output voltage is being changed in 10mV steps where duration of each step determines the slew rate.
-For example, ramping up a 1.0V output with a slew rate of 0.5V/ms will require 100 steps duration of 20μs each.
+For example, ramping up the 1.0V output with a slew rate of 0.5V/ms will require 100 steps with duration of 20 μ s each.

-Duration of each voltage step is calculated by dividing the master clock frequency generated by the DPM.
-Since all dPOLs in the system are synchronized to the master clock, the matching of voltage slew rates of different outputs is very accurate as it can be seen in Figure 17 and Figure 22.
+Duration of each voltage step is calculated by dividing the master clock frequency generated by the DPM (500KHZ).
+Since all dPOLs in the system are synchronized to the master clock, the matching of voltage slew rates of different outputs is very accurate as it can be seen in Figure 20 and Figure 25.

-During the turn on process, a dPOL not only delivers current required by the load ( $I{LOAD}$ ), but also charges the load capacitance.
+During the turn on process, a dPOL not only delivers current required by the load (I{LOAD}), but also charges the load capacitance.
 The charging current can be determined from the equation below: